TrellixVulnTeam/favor_GI5G/README.md

 Todo (in order):
  - Contact fetching at least for the EmailManager.
 I think that realistically, we should compute just off of recent sent, since that best represents user intent
- - Dealing with encodings better, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) )
+ - Dealing with encodings better, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) ).
+Also see [here](http://utfcpp.sourceforge.net/) for utf-8 in general
  - g++ 4.9 on Android?
 Necessary for <regex> implementations
  - Verify our exceptions as inherting from runtime_error work on Android
  - Basic unit tests